zeroknowledgediscovery/emergenet/README.md

 # Emergenet

-### Directory Structure
+## File Tree

 The file tree shows relavent directories for the current version of the project.

+To replicate the results from the paper, go to `paper_data_v3` and follow the README.

 ```
-Emergenet
+emergenet
 ├── emergenet : Emergenet package source code
-├── examples : examples using the emergenet.emergenet and emergenet.domseq modules
+├── examples : Examples using the emergenet.emergenet and emergenet.domseq modules
-├── paper_data_v3 : results for current version of the paper
+├── paper_data_v3 : Results for current version of the paper
 └── tex : LaTeX source files for paper
 ```

 ## Description

-- Computing and predicting dominant viral strains
+- Predicting future dominant viral strains
 - Superfast risk assessment of emerging pathogens

 ## Installation

 [PyPI](https://pypi.org/project/emergenet/)

 To install with pip:

 ```
-pip install emergenet

-# to update
 pip install emergenet --upgrade
 ```